saltict/availproject.github.io/docs/about/babe-explained.md

 primary slot leaders is a random process.
 However, due to the inherent randomness, there are instances where slots may lack a designated leader.
 To maintain a consistent block time, BABE employs a round-robin system to designate secondary slot leaders.

-The selection of primary leaders relies on the evaluation of a verifiable random function (VRF).
+The selection of primary authors is powered by a verifiable random function (VRF).
 Given the significance of random numbers in blockchain applications, it becomes crucial to establish a universally accepted form of randomness that remains untampered and beneficial for all parties involved.
 VRFs address this challenge by generating a pseudo-random number accompanied by a proof of its proper generation.
 These functions take various parameters, including a private key.
 The VRF considers an epoch random seed (pre-determined by all nodes), a slot number, and the author's private key.
 As each node possesses a unique private key, this ensures the generation of a distinct pseudo-random